falfiya/steam-minimal-archivist/README.md

 ## How to View Your Data

-I'm not planning on making an interface to view the generated sqlite3 database.
-Use another program to access the database and make your own UI.
-This program is simply for archiving data, not viewing it.
-The schema is located in `src/schema.sql`.
+`steam-minimal-archivist`'s functionality is limited to archiving.
+If you'd like to make an application to display or export your data, please reference the schema located in `src/schema.sql`.
+The data is stored in a sqlite3 database.

 ## Directory Structure